lanmarc77/esp-audio-book-player/README.md

 Names of entries are expected to be in code page 437 format as this is the only one that is enabled in the ESP32.
 I did not wanted to make things more complicated by supporting all kinds of character encodings.
 9999 entries=audio books with an average length of an audio book of 6hrs would take almost 55 years of listening if you listen every single day for 3hrs.

+For this 9999 entries limit to kick in:

-Assuming AMR-WB file format with 24kbit/s the SD card would need to have ~618GB.
+-  for AMR-WB file format with 24kbit/s an SD card would need to have ~618GB
-Assuming MP3 file format with 128kbit/s the SD card would need to have ~3.3TB.
+-  for MP3 file format with 128kbit/s an SD card would need to have ~3.3TB

-These are the implementation limits which should not be relevant much while using the player.
+This implementation limit should not be relevant much while using the player.

-As the files within a directory/audio book are usually below 1000 the presorted.txt is not implemented for these.
+As the number of files within a directory/audio book are usually below 1000 the presorted.txt is not implemented for these.

 ## Bookmarks
 I decided to implement the bookmark storage inside the SPIFFS of the ESP32.
 I reserved 512kB for the SPIFFS.
 The